Why Is Critical Thinking Important?

 Between the ages of six and nine, children’s vocabulary expands considerably, and although their ability to reason remains very limited, they become increasingly capable of arguing, defending, or rejecting an idea based on their own concrete experience and various other influential sources.

 From the age of nine or 10, children get better and better at conceptualizing and creating lines of reasoning that still, despite all the progress made up to this point, require a direct relationship to their concrete experience.
 A certain degree of abstraction also allows them to tackle mathematics beyond mere arithmetic.
 It becomes possible for a child to resolve problems involving numbers and reasoning, though these must still be related to observable phenomena.
-The ability to solve abstract problems by systematically dissecting several variables remains, at this stage, the preserve of the exceptionally gifted.
+At this stage, only gifted children are able to solve abstract problems by systematically dissecting several variables.

 This stage gradually develops from the age of 11 or 12.
 New skills at this stage, like hypothetic-deductive reasoning (the ability to form and evaluate if-then statements) and the ability to establish abstract relationships, are generally mastered around the age of 15 or 16.
 At the end of this stage, children, like adults, are able to use formal and abstract logic, but only if they have learned logical vocabulary (the formal meanings of words like “if,” “then,” “therefore,” etc.) and have put it into practice.
 They can also start to reflect on probabilities and on moral concepts, such as justice, as they become able to better reason with generalizations about concrete situations.